Daboll, mastermind of Bills offense, interviews with Jets

 They’re also expected to talk to Colts defensive coordinator Matt Eberflus, Titans offensive coordinator Arthur Smith, Rams defensive coordinator Brandon Staley and Saints secondary coach Aaron Glenn, the former Jets cornerback.

 The Jets are looking for a coach who is more well-rounded than the offense-centric Gase, a better leader, someone who develops players and can build a winning culture.
-Daboll, a former Jets quarterback coach, fits those job requirements.
+Daboll fits those job requirements.

 The 45-year-old Daboll won five Super Bowls while working for Belichick in a variety of roles, including defensive assistant, wide receivers coach and tight ends coach.